Eros Grezda: International career

-Albania U21
+Under-21

 Grezda is a Kosovar Albanian and initially only had Kosovo citizenship but declared that he was waiting on an invitation by the Albanian Football Association.
 He first received a call up from Albania under-21s coach Skënder Gega in August 2014 for a friendly against Qatar, but due to visa problems the game which was planned to be played in the United Kingdom did not go ahead.
 He was again called up in September for a friendly against Romania on 8 October 2014.
 He made his debut for Albania U21 in the Friendly match against Romania U21 on 8 October 2014, playing as a starter in a 3–1 loss.

 Following his good form with Lokomotiva, Grezda again grabbed the attention of the Albanian Football Association and he received a call up by coach Redi Jupi for the 2017 UEFA European Under-21 Championship qualification matches against Greece U21 and Hungary U21 on 24 & 28 March 2016 respectively.
 However, due to the absence of Albanian citizenship Grezda could not feature in either game.

 He received Albanian citizenship on 31 March 2016 alongside fellow Albania under-21 member Jasir Asani.

 He was called up for the 2017 UEFA European Under-21 Championship qualification match against Greece U21 on 2 September 2016.
 He debuted against Greece U21 playing as a starter and substituting off at half-time for Kostandin Kariqi due to injury.

-Senior team
+Senior

 Grezda got his first call up to the Albania senior team by coach Gianni De Biasi for the 2018 FIFA World Cup qualification matches against Liechtenstein and Spain in October 2016.
 He was an unused substitute in both occasions.
 He was called up then for the 5th 2018 FIFA World Cup qualification fixture against Italy on 24 March 2017 and the Friendly match against Bosnia and Herzegovina on 28 March 2017.
 Grezda made his first senior debut on 24 March 2017 against Italy coming on as a substitute in the 87th minute in place of Odise Roshi.